Seiya Suzuki Preview, Player Props: Cubs vs. Brewers

 Seiya Suzuki At The Plate

-- Suzuki has driven in a run in 48 games this season (35.3%), including 18 games with more than one RBI (13.2%).
+- In 48 games this season (35.0%), Suzuki has picked up an RBI, and in 18 of those games (13.1%) he had more than one.
 He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.